Home

 How do I find a project to work on?

 Use the menu below.
 Consult the projects description, and decide on which research theme you are interested in, and to some extent, which project you prefer.
-Do also consult the listed courses for each project - does the courses match you background?
+Also consult the listed courses for each project - do the courses match you background?

 Contact the listed supervisor to learn more.
 In some cases, supervisors get contacted by several students.
 We will try our best to facilitate that all students get to write their thesis on a preferred topic, but we need you to keep in mind that each supervisor has a limited capasity of undertaking master's students.
 All students that are granted admission to our program will be allocated a project and a supervisor within the first couple of weeks after semester start.